AndrewWJordan/node-next-boxscores/backend/README.md

-# Sports Scores - REST API
+# Boxscores - REST API

-This app uses the Express framework, TypeScript, and an in-memory MongoDB server instance to house NBA, NHL, and MLB scores.
+This app uses the Express framework, TypeScript, and an in-memory MongoDB server instance to house NBA, NHL, and MLB scores for giggles.

 ## Start The Backend Server